ReZyNeZy/End-to-end-D-eng-Project-Rideshare-data-Analytics/README.md

 This project utelizes sample data provided by the city of New York to create a data engineering project that, given a real world application, would be satisfactory to present to a pannel of managers to effectively convey company metrics.
 Utelizing services such as Jupyter Notebook, GCS, Mage-Ai, and Looker Studio, one can convert a large set of data into easy to read and important information pertaining to sales, traffic, geographical areas of success for the buisness, ect... within a rideshare company(Uber, lyft, taxi services).

+  ## Challenges

+This project was particularly challenging due to the memory constraints of Google Cloud's Virtual Machine services.
+The Virtual Machine was simply too small to allocate enough memory during the data transformation phase to achieve the desired output.
+Therefore, chunking the data was required in order to complete the project.
+In the future I would like to fix the issue with data chunking so that all the data may be made easily accessable.

 ### Technologies Used